Get 60% Off & Free Shipping While Stocks Last

 sick cat symptoms

-Any change in thirst or appetite is always a cause for concern.
+Any sudden change in thirst or appetite is always a cause for concern.

-Kitties with dental disorders will be picky with their food.
+Kitties with dental disease will be picky with their food.

-But cats that suffer from metabolic diseases, such as diabetes mellitus or hyperthyroidism, may be too hungry or too thirsty
+However, cats suffering from metabolic diseases, such as diabetes mellitus or hyperthyroidism, may be too hungry or too thirsty.

-Additionally, cats with liver or kidney issues typically have increased thirst but may lose their appetite.
+Additionally, cats with liver or kidney issues typically have increased thirst but may experience a loss of appetite.

-Get in touch with a vet immediately if your cat hasn’t eaten or drank water properly within 24 hours.
+It's a good idea to set a vet appointment immediately if your cat hasn’t eaten or drank water properly within 24 hours.

 Anorectic cats are more likely to develop hepatic lipidosis, also known as fatty liver disease, which causes them to lose their appetites for long periods.

-If diagnosed with fatty liver syndrome, your cat will need intensive medical care for weeks to months.
+If diagnosed with fatty liver syndrome, your cat will need emergency care for weeks to months.

 5. Hair Loss or Skin Issues

-When your tabby is not feeling well, you might notice that it’s not grooming itself as much as before.
+When your tabby is not feeling well, you might notice that they’re not grooming themselves well.

 As a result, you may frequently see an unkempt or oily coat, fur matting, or masses of loose hair.